9 Gifts for the Golf Fanatic in Your Life, Chosen By a Golf Fanatic

 You can do better than a themed mug.

 For us golfers, winter represents two options.
-If you stay in a climate that gets cold, winter means the end of the golf season.
-It usually hits right when you've finally gotten your swing in a groove, then the cold snaps come and the clubs – and your swing – go into hibernation.
+If you live in a climate that gets cold, winter means the end of the golf season.
+It usually hits right when you've finally gotten your swing in a groove, then the cold snaps come and the clubs — and your swing — go into hibernation.

-If you love someone who daydreams of reorganizing their life around the golf course (and believe me, they're not alone), these gift ideas should be high on your shopping list for the holidays.
-I included a mix of price points here, and, as someone who makes a living, in part, playing two to three times a week, traveling to see new golf courses and seeing one to two Top 100 courses a year, I can tell you that each option will improve their game and enjoyment of it.
+I included a mix of price points here, and, as someone who makes a living, in part, playing two to three times a week, traveling to see new golf courses and seeing one to two Top 100 courses a year, I can tell you that each option will improve their games and enjoyment of it.

 An indoor golf simulator

-If you have the space, money and time, this might be the best moment ever to invest in a simulator for your home.
+If you have the space, money and time, this might be the best moment to invest in a simulator for your home.

-There are many brands to consider, so don't just default to Trackman or Full Swing because you see their names the most (though those are great options!).
 There are also many ways to set up a simulator to get the most bang for your buck and make the best use of your space.
 To narrow down these options, talk to the pros at The Indoor Golf Shop to find a setup that will fit your budget.

-The best advice I can offer is that camera-based systems are often better than radar-based systems, but the technology is getting better and better each year, along with the graphics.
+The best advice I can offer is that camera-based systems are often better than radar-based systems, but the technology is getting better each year, along with the graphics.
 Don't skimp on a projector and get a high-quality hitting mat.
 Expect to spend at least $7,500 on a quality setup.

 Top option: The Indoor Golf Shop